soundpress/RulesOfNYC/docs/c06/index.rst

    (1) For small asbestos projects:

-      (i) involving full containment or interior foam method, three area samples inside and three outside the work area;
+      (i) involving full containment or interior foam method (if required by 15 RCNY § 1-41(a)), three area samples inside and three outside the work area;

       (ii) involving tent procedure (with or without the use of glovebags), three area samples inside each work area or one area sample inside each tent if there are more than three tents;

       (iii) involving exterior foam method or removal from vertical surfaces, three area samples inside the restricted area beneath and/or immediately adjacent to the work area, only if visible emissions were detected during the project, or abatement area samples exceeded 0.01 f/cc.

-   (2) For large asbestos projects,
+   (2) For large asbestos projects:

-      (i) a minimum of five area samples inside and five outside the work area, for projects involving full containment or interior foam method.
-In addition to the 5 sample minimum, one representative area sample shall be collected both inside and outside the work area for every 5,000 square feet above 25,000 square feet of floor space when ACM has been abated.
+      (i) a minimum of five area samples inside and five outside the work area, for projects involving full containment or interior foam method (if required by 15 RCNY § 1-41(a)).
+In addition to the five sample minimum, one representative area sample must be collected both inside and outside the work area for every 5,000 square feet above 25,000 square feet of floor space when ACM has been abated.

       (ii) a minimum of five area samples inside each tent enclosure where glovebag procedures are being used, or two area samples inside each tent where glovebag procedures are being used if there are more than three tents;